-Build experience, skills, friendships, and connections that will last a lifetime
+Build experience, skills, and connections through student organizations that will last a lifetime.

-Nebraska Undergraduate Sociological Symposium (NUSS)
+Nebraska Undergraduate Sociological Symposium

-Alpha Kappa Delta (AKD)
+Alpha Kappa Delta

-Sociology majors and minors in the top 35% of their class with a "B" average or above in all coursework, junior standing, and completion of twelve credit hours, as well as a "B" average in sociology, are eligible to join the Department's chapter of Alpha Kappa Delta, the international sociology honor society.
+Sociology majors and minors in the top 35% of their class with a "B" average or above in all coursework, junior standing, and completion of twelve credit hours, as well as a "B" average in sociology, are eligible to join the department's chapter of Alpha Kappa Delta (AKD), the international sociology honor society.
 This is recognition of outstanding academic performance.
 The AKD induction ceremony is held each spring semester.
 The induction ceremony is highlighted by a presentation by an invited sociologist.
 Members and new inductees into AKD are welcome, as are their families and friends.

-Nebraska Association of Sociology Graduate Students (NASGS)
+Nebraska Association of Sociology Graduate Students

 The Nebraska Association of Sociology Graduate Students (NASGS) is an organization consisting of all persons holding graduate standing in the Department of Sociology and the University of Nebraska-Lincoln.
 Its purpose is to serve, protect, and further the interests of its member and to act as a forum for discussing graduate student affairs, including university and departmental policies pertaining to graduate students.

-In addition to the above, the Vice-President serves as a representative to the Graduate Committee.
+The vice-president also serves as a representative to the Graduate Committee.
 The remaining officers of the organization include a Secretary/Treasurer, a second representative to the Graduate Committee, and representatives to Departmental Search, Resources and Planning, and Grade Appeals Committees.
 Additionally, one representative serves as social chair, responsible for organizing social events for both graduate students and faculty.